Warwick Senators

 Warwick Senators is an NBL1 West club based in Perth, Western Australia.
 The club fields a team in both the Men's and Women's NBL1 West.
-The club is a division of Stirling Basketball Association (SBA), the major administrative basketball organisation in the City of Stirling.
-The SBA was established in 1971, and in 2012, came under the umbrella of the Churches of Christ Sport & Recreation Association (CCSRA).
+The club is a division of the Churches of Christ Sport & Recreation Association (CCSRA) and serves as the major administrative basketball organisation in the City of Stirling.
 The Senators play their home games at Warwick Stadium.